 Section 2 - Standing Committees

-The President with concurrence of the Executive Board shall establish, maintain or dissolve such standing committees as per the provisions of Article V11, Section 1.
+The President with concurrence of the Executive Board shall establish, maintain or dissolve such standing committees as per the provisions of Article VII, Section 1.

 Section 3 - Special Committees